True polar wander: Description in the context of Earth

 The mass distribution of the Earth is not spherically symmetric, and the Earth has three different moments of inertia.
 The axis around which the moment of inertia is greatest (the main axis of inertia) is closely aligned with the rotation axis (the axis going through the geographic North and South Poles).
 The other two axes are near the equator.
 That is similar to a brick rotating around an axis going through its shortest dimension (a vertical axis when the brick is lying flat).
-On Earth and most other planets, the difference in the polar and equatorial moments of inertia is dominated by the formation of a rotational bulge – excess mass around the equator (flattening) caused by rotational deformation (planetary bodies are not rigid – they deform in response to rotation and its changes).
+On Earth and most other planets, the difference in the polar and equatorial moments of inertia is dominated by the formation of an equatorial bulge – excess mass around the equator (flattening) caused by rotational deformation (planetary bodies are not rigid – they deform in response to rotation and its changes).

 Internal and external processes such as mantle convection, deglaciation, formation of volcanoes, or large meteorite impacts can disrupt rotational equilibrium and cause bodies to move as a whole relative to their rotation axis (reorient).
 Most natural loadings are small when compared to the rotational bulge and hence change the direction of the main axis of inertia only slightly.
 However, since the rotational bulge eventually readjusts when the spin axis moves within the body, the stabilization by the rotational bulge disappears on geological timescales and the equilibrium orientation of the planet is given by its dominant loads.
 Throughout true polar wander, the spin axis lies close to the main axis of inertia of the body, and the time evolution of the latter is driven by gradual readjustment of the rotational bulge.
 On short timescales and for rapid loadings, the secular motion of the pole is accompanied by free (or Chandler) wobbling.

 Such a reorientation changes the latitudes of most points on the Earth by an amount that depends on how far they are from the axis near the equator that does not move.
 In the context of tidally locked bodies, also the longitude of surface features can change in time and the dynamics of reorientation can be more rapid.